Open Homes are an opportunity to get buyers looking at your property all at the same time rather than one by one.

 - Information about neighbours' building plans which may affect a buyer's decision.

 In today's environment, home buyers will most often want to have a building inspection done and a report provided.

 Unless going to auction, this is most often included as a conditional clause in the Sale and Purchase agreement.
 If auctioning, buyers should get this done prior.

-Consumer NZ has raised issues about the quality of building reports so we advise you get a licensed building inspector from the NZ Institute of Building Inspectors who are especially trained for this task and will give your report more credibility.
-Just click your region and a list will show up.
+Consumer NZ has raised issues about the quality of building reports so we advise you get a licensed building inspector as they are especially trained for this task and will give your report more credibility.

 You might also like: